tundish/blathnaid/app/tale.rst

 ----------

 One of them, a man named Fell, took an interest in the trivet.
 He fancied he knew who might have made it.
 So he asked Jack if he might take a closer look.
-But Jack was reluctant; all the time in the City he feared being robbed or tricked some how.
+But Jack was reluctant; all the time in the City he feared being robbed or tricked somehow.

 So Fell said, "My guess is there is a motto around the edge of that gadget you have.
 Do you know what it is?"
 Jack did not, but he held up the trivet in both hands for the Smith to see.
 "Ah", says the Smith, "I recognize that one word.
 It is 'Courage'".